In this section

 For those that work at home, how will you keep in touch and keep them connected to their colleagues?
 Keeping connected is important for security and welfare (so you'll need to think about technology and equipment and access to work systems), but what about mental health too - not everyone enjoys or can adapt easily to lone working.
 This guide from Mind contains some tips about how to support the wellbeing of teams and colleagues while working at home: https://www.mind.org.uk/workplace/coronavirus-and-work/tips-for-supporting-yourself-and-your-team/

 For clinically vulnerably and extremely vulnerable workers, there is more detailed guidance in the full Working Safely guide.
 Remember that equality in the work place is important and it's against the law to discriminate against anyone because of a protected characteristic such as age, sex or disability.

-Anyone with symptoms of COVID-19 or who has received a positive COVID-19 test result, should immediately self-isolate at home for at least 7 days https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection
+Anyone with symptoms of COVID-19 or who has received a positive COVID-19 test result, should immediately self-isolate at home, according to the latest Government guidance: https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection

 In relation to apprentices you may have: https://www.gov.uk/government/publications/coronavirus-covid-19-apprenticeship-programme-response